 Napa Valley Nursery School’s long-time Teacher/Director, Lori Ware (Mz.
 Lori), plans to retire after our 2020-21 school year.
 Adrianne Koford (one of our current Substitute Teachers) will take over as our School Director and become the primary teacher for the MWF class in 2021-22, and a new teacher will be hired for the T/TH class.
 The NVNS Board feels confident that having Adrianne take over the School Director role in 2021-22 will provide a smooth and positive transition for our school, and NVNS is fortunate to be able to continue under the guidance of such a wonderful long-term member of our school community.

--Ready to take on larger professional roles as Co-Teachers/Co-Directors at NVNS.
+-Ready to take on a larger professional role as Teacher/Director at NVNS.

--Currently serving as our primary Substitute Teachers and leading our monthly Kids Night Out events.
+-Currently serving as one of our primary Substitute Teachers and leading our family playdate events.

-- Excellent, experienced teachers who’ve spent a great deal of time teaching at NVNS.
+-An excellent, experienced teacher who has spent a great deal of time teaching at NVNS.

--Extremely knowledgeable about the workings of our business from their time serving on the NVNS Board.
+-Extremely knowledgeable about the workings of our business from her time serving on the NVNS Board.

 -Truly invested in our NVNS motto (“Together We’re Better!”), and passionate about working with children and their families.